 |Advertising card, 1890s|

-Allan Forman was born right by the beach with the crabs, in a house built by his Mayflower ancestors.
+Allan Forman was born by the beach on Long Island, in a cottage built by his Mayflower ancestors.
 He grew up in a Victorian brownstone in Brooklyn Heights.

 He benefited from his father’s fortune, made in the warehousing of snuff and tobacco during the Civil War.
 Educated at the prestigious Brooklyn Polytechnic Institute, Allan started writing for the Brooklyn Daily Eagle in his teens.
 The paper’s editor, Thomas H. Kinsella, sent him to San Francisco to cover riots incited by an Irish labor leader named Denis Kearney.
 The violent fury directed at Chinese immigrants ended in death and destruction, and disgusted the young reporter.